Cedric Maake: Couples in cars at Wemmer Pan

+In mid-1997 (reported during the June–July 1997 phase of the spree), Cedric Maake murdered Jerry Khanya Naidoo during an attack that formed part of his ongoing series of crimes in and around Johannesburg.
+Court reporting identified Naidoo as one of the victims whose death occurred during an assault on a couple.
+During the same incident, Naidoo’s female companion was sexually assaulted (raped).
+Press coverage indicates that the attack followed Maake’s recurring pattern: the male victim was killed, while the female companion was subjected to sexual violence.
+In some reports, the companion is listed among those who were assaulted and later killed, while in others the emphasis is on the rape linked to Naidoo’s murder.
+Cedric Maake was subsequently convicted in the Johannesburg High Court of Naidoo’s murder and the associated sexual offence as part of the series of charges that resulted in multiple life sentences.

 The Wemmer Pan murders involved several patterns of victims.
 The first were men and women walking alone whom Maake bludgeoned to death with rocks.
 The second group of Wemmer Pan victims were couples in cars around the Wemmer Pan area whom Maake would assault, shooting the men and raping the women.

 The second criminal profile the police created involved murders of tailors in the inner city area, killed in their shops with hammers.
 The connection between the Wemmer Pan murders and the Hammer killings was made by Superintendent Piet Byleveld on 12 January 1998.
 Maake took Byleveld to a pawn shop in La Rochelle in the south of Johannesburg where he had sold the bicycle of Gerhard Lavoo, a victim in the Wemmer Pan murders, for R120.
 The alias he used on the receipt was "Patrick Mokwena", the same alias he had used to check in a shirt at one of the tailors before Maake murdered him.